programminghoch10/tictactoesquared/README.md

 So if you won the upper left field and the lower right field, you will win the game, if you win the middle field, which would result in you having three in a row in the big field.

+## Cookies

+We use cookies to save your current game state, so that you can return to the game at any point and continue playing.

+We only save cookies, when you accepted them by clicking OK on the cookie banner.